-Kathleen Clark’s well regarded 2020 book of photographic reconstructions, The White House China, explores her interest in history, race and politics.
-The work was recognized in 2020 by Center Santa Fe’s Project Launch Grants, Critical Mass Top 50, and Px3.
+Kathleen Clark’s well regarded series The White House China, explores her interest in history, race, and politics.
+The work was recognized as a winner in LensCulture Critics Choice 2022, Center Santa Fe’s Project Launch Grants 2020, Critical Mass Top 50 2020, and Px3 2020.
 She is currently pursuing exhibition opportunities as well as creating new work.

 Kathleen Clark is also a freelance photography editor and researcher with editorial credits including freelance travel editing for Sunset magazine, photo direction of Los Angeles Magazine and photo editing at LA Weekly.